Does the image hold?

 Other metrics measure fidelity to data.
 LSI measures fidelity to form.
 It doesn’t optimize for resemblance, it tests whether composition, voids, and rupture patterns withstand recursive pressure.
 That’s why it exposes differences other benchmarks can’t see.

 It is a diagnostic tool, not aesthetic judgment.
-LSI quantifies what art directors intuitively understand: dynamic balance (Δx), breathing space (rv), structural breaks (ρr), and compositional gravity.
+LSI quantifies what art directors intuitively understand, such as: dynamic balance, breathing space, structural breaks, and compositional gravity.
 Other metrics can't articulate these principles mathematically.

 From default to critique to score to rebuild to consequence